Nissan Qashqai Review & Prices

 Model version Carwow price from

-The Nissan Qashqai offers strong value in the mid-sized SUV category, it undercuts most alternatives in base Visia trim and doesn’t skimp too much on equipment levels to do it – aside from the infotainment system.
+The Nissan Qashqai offers strong value in the mid-sized SUV category, it undercuts most alternatives in base Acenta+ trim and doesn’t skimp too much on equipment levels to do it.
 The spacious Skoda Karoq just about matches the Qashqai in entry-level guise, but you’ll want to avoid its lethargic 110bhp engine which means the base price goes up.

-Spec the Qashqai to the hilt and the value prospect diminishes somewhat; at £40,980 for the 188bhp e-Power hybrid model in top Tekna+ trim, the 261bhp Kia Sportage Plug-in Hybrid is quicker, more frugal and almost £2,000 cheaper.
+Spec the Qashqai to the hilt and the value prospect diminishes somewhat; at more than £40,000 for the e-Power hybrid model in top Tekna+ trim, the Kia Sportage Plug-in Hybrid is quicker, more frugal and cheaper.
 It’s best to stick to lower and mid-range trims, where you get plenty of kit and decent performance for your money.

 Performance and drive comfort